zbalkan/PANhunt/README.md

 - An optional JSON formatted report generation capability is added for integration with 3rd parties
 - JSON report filename template: `panhunt_<timestamp>.json`

+NB!
+There is around 20-25% performance impact after refactoring.
+There are no performance improvements tried yet.

 ## Build

 PANhunt is a Python script that can be easily converted to a standalone Windows executable using PyInstaller.